Dodgers' Scherzer planned NLCS Game 1 starter against Braves

 Dodgers manager Dave Roberts said he plans to start Scherzer even after the NL Cy Young Award contender earned his first career save in a 2-1 victory over San Francisco on Thursday night in Game 5 of the NLDS.

+“He’s going to go out and play catch and get treatment and if says he’s good to go he’ll be our Game 1 starter,” Roberts said.

+Roberts said his backup plan would be a bullpen game, with Tony Gonsolin one of the pitchers used.

-Following the game, Robert said he understood “there might be a cost” in using Scherzer in the closing role as the Dodgers faced the quick turnaround before opening the NLCS.
+Following Thursday night’s game, Robert said he understood “there might be a cost” in using Scherzer in the closing role as the Dodgers faced the quick turnaround before opening the NLCS.

 Whatever that cost, the plan is for Scherzer to start the opener.